data-edu/data-science-in-education/_book/06-foundational-skills_2.md

 Here, we will show how to install the {dataedu} package that accompanies this book.
 <!-- This needs to be introduced much better -->

-As of this writing, the `dataedu` package is not available on CRAN.
+As of this writing, the {dataedu} package is not available on CRAN.
-This means we'll have to install the package using `devtools`.
+This means we'll have to install the package using {devtools}.
-To do this you first have to install the `devtools` package, and then the `dataedu` package by running the following code either in your RStudio console or in a script (an .R file):
+To do this you first have to install the {devtools} package, and then the {dataedu} package by running the following code either in your RStudio console or in a script (an .R file):

 ```r